alam-nazmul/Poridhi-Exams/poridhi-exam-4/connect-two-VMs-container-by-OVS.md

 - Create two virtual machines on workstation by using KVM.
 - Set the hostname.
-- Install dependent packages.
-- Install the bridge utils on host machine.
+- Install dependent packages and bridge utils on host machine.
 - Install podman as container engine on both VM.
 - Create two bridges by using OVS and lights up.
 - Add the veths with OVS.